XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 #### 7.1.1. `AuthorizeCredentials` and `UnauthorizeCredentials`

-These fields follow the same rules outlined in section 3.1.3 for the `Credential` object's `AuthorizeCredentials` field.
+These fields follow the same rules outlined in section 6.1.2 for the `DepositPreauth` object's `AuthorizeCredentials` field.

 ### 7.2.
 Failure Conditions
 * Existing failure conditions for `DepositPreauth` will still be obeyed.
 * None or more than one of `Authorize`, `Unauthorize`, `AuthorizeCredentials`, and `UnauthorizeCredentials` are included (i.e. there must be exactly one of these fields included).
-* The issuer of the credential doesn't exist.
-* If `UnauthorizeCredentials` is included in the transaction, the credential(s) are not currently authorized.
+* If `UnauthorizeCredentials` is included in the transaction:
+	* The array is too long (i.e. has more than 8 credentials).
+	* The array is empty (i.e. has no credentials).
+    * The credential(s) are not currently authorized.
 * If `AuthorizeCredentials` is included in the transaction:
 	* The credential(s) are already authorized.
 	* The account doesn't have enough reserve for the object.
 	* The array is too long (i.e. has more than 8 credentials).
 	* The array is empty (i.e. has no credentials).
+    * The issuer of the credential doesn't exist.

 ### 7.3.
 State Changes